 Actually, you would be surprised!

-In the nearly 10 years that takebackyourtemple.com has been online, I have encountered sick people who want to remain sick.
+In the many years that takebackyourtemple.com has been online, I have encountered sick people who want to remain sick.
 Their sickbed has become comfortable.
 Wellness scares them.

 After all, what would they become if they were well people?
 What would happen if they no longer had sickness as an excuse?